Mountain biker releases new video of helicopter crash that killed Kobe Bryant, 8 others

 FRESNO, Calif.
-(KFSN) -- A mountain biker has released a brand-new video of the aftermath of the helicopter crash in Calabasas.
+(KFSN) -- New video released shows the aftermath of the helicopter crash in California that killed Kobe Bryant, his daughter Gianna and seven others.

-He was just a few feet away and captured the smoke and flames coming from the scattered debris.
+He said he was just a few feet away and captured the smoke and flames coming from the scattered debris.

+Kobe Bryant death: No engine failure in helicopter crash, preliminary NTSB report says

+A preliminary report released on Friday said there is no evidence of engine failure in the helicopter crash that killed Kobe Bryant and eight others last month, but officials still do not know what caused the crash.

-The NTSB has not released its final report but investigators believe poor weather conditions and pilot error likely caused the crash.
+The National Transportation Safety Board has not released its final report but investigators believe poor weather conditions and pilot error are likely causes of the crash.

+A preliminary report from the agency released Friday said there is no evidence of engine failure in the helicopter crash.

+The group was flying to a girls basketball tournament at Bryant's Mamba Sports Academy.
+Gianna's team was coached by Bryant and was playing in the tournament.

 Mountain biker releases new video of helicopter crash that killed Kobe Bryant, 8 others